Preikestolen

 For fellow motorocyclists, don't bother paying the ridiculous parking charge; they tell you to ride around the car park barrier on your way out anyway ;) For fellow photographers, the lighting is much better in the late afternoon than in the morning, and it tends to be a little quieter.

-Preikestolen (Pulpit Rock), Norway
+Drone photograph of Preikestolen (Pulpit Rock), Norway by Alex Nichol

 DJI Mini 3 Pro